Symphony No. 2 (Beethoven): Form

-First movement
+I. Adagio molto – Allegro con brio

-The Introduction, Adagio molto, begins in D major, changing to B♭ major in measure 11.
-In measures 12–16, it briefly modulates to B♭ major and immediately back to D. The exposition (Allegro con brio) begins in D major with the A theme lasting until measure 57.
+The introduction, Adagio molto, begins in D major, changing to B♭ major in measure 11.
+In measures 12 to 16, it briefly modulates to B♭ major and immediately back to D. The exposition (Allegro con brio) begins in D major in measure 34 with the A theme, played by the violas and cellos, which lasts until measure 57.

 A transition towards the B theme lasts until measure 72, modulating to A minor at measure 61.
-The B theme begins in A major at 73, moving to A minor again at 113 with a codetta from measure 117–136 (moving to D major in measure 120).
+The B theme begins in A major at 73, moving to A minor again at 113 with a codetta from measures 117 to 136 (moving to D major in measure 120).
 The development uses material from the A theme, going through several modulations throughout and making use of the main idea from Theme A in sequence.
 At measure 216, the A theme returns in the recapitulation, lasting until measure 228.
-There is a transition from 229–244, bringing back the B theme at measure 245, this time in the tonic key.
-At 327, B♭ major returns briefly, moving back to D in 334 with a Coda from measures 340–360.
+There is a transition from 229 to 244, bringing back the B theme at measure 245, this time in the tonic key.
+At 327, B♭ major returns briefly, moving back to D in 334 with a Coda from measures 340 to 360.

-Second movement
+II.
+Larghetto

 This movement, Larghetto, is in the dominant key of A major and is one of Beethoven's longest symphonic slow movements.
 There are clear indications of the influence of folk music and the pastoral, presaging his Symphony No. 6 ("Pastoral").

-The movement, like the first, is in sonata form.
+The movement, like the 1st, is in sonata form.
+It begins with the following theme, introduced by the strings:

+The melody is then repeated in the woodwinds.
+An abundance of other themes are introduced in the exposition, ending in E major, the dominant key.
+The development section develops some of these melodies, modulating to distant keys such as A minor and C major.
+The recapitulation states all the themes again in A major, the tonic key.
+A short coda follows which ends the movement.

 Franz Schubert quoted from the movement in the second movement of his Grand Duo for piano.

-This movement is often used, but in F Major, as the hymn tune 'Alsace' to the words: 'What various hindrances we meet'.
+This movement is often used, but in F major, as the hymn tune "Alsace" to the words: "What various hindrances we meet".

-Third movement
+III.
+Scherzo: Allegro

 This movement, Scherzo: Allegro, encloses a melodious oboe and bassoon quartet within a typical-sounding Austrian side-slapping dance.
+This movement is a scherzo-trio in ternary form.
+This is the first time Beethoven used a scherzo as a 3rd movement of his symphonies (as opposed to the classical minuet in Mozart or Haydn symphonies).
+The scherzo contains many crotchet staccato figures being played by various instruments.

+The contrasting trio starts with the oboe introducing a new melody:

+This is answered by the string section which play quaver notes similar to trills.
+The melody then returns.